 Including our patient, 87 individuals with IBDD have been described [1,2,3,4,5,6,7, 9,10,11,12,13,14,15,16,17,18,19,20,21,22,23], of which 81 underwent genetic testing for ACAD8 and 78 individuals were confirmed to have biallelic variants.
 Fifty-one types of variants were detected, including 36 (70%) missense variants, one nonsense variant (2%, c.348C > A), one synonymous variant (2%, c.444G > T), 7 (14%) splicing sites between introns and exon barriers and 6 (12%) truncating variants.
 As shown in Fig. 2A, only 3 variants, c.289G > A, c.455 T > C and c.1000 C > T, occurred in both Asian and Caucasian population.
 To date, the variant c.286 G > A was most prevalent in IBDD, specifically present in 44 Chinese patients [10, 19], followed by variants c.
 1000C > T in 14 patients, c.1176G > A in 6 patients and c.
 455 T > C in 5 patients.
 There were 57 different genotypic combinations in 78 patients.
 Consistent with our finding, 67% of cases with biallelic variants were predominantly genotyped with compound heterozygous alleles (Fig. 2B).
 However, only 26 IBDD individuals carried homozygous alleles (Fig. 2B).
 Similarly, most patients (62%, 48/78) had their unique genotype.
 However, 9 different genotypic combinations were shared in 30 individuals, including [c.286G > A];[c.286G > A] in 9 patients and [c.286G > A]; [c.1000C > T] in 5 patients (Fig. 2B).

 IBDD is a rare metabolic disorder that is less well understood, as only dozens of cases have been described previously in the literature [10,11,12].
 Due to the limited number of cases, the IBDD prevalence varies substantially in different regions and/or populations.
 Here, based on the NBS program and clinical diagnosis, 40 patients with IBDD were identified with a prevalence of 1/62,599 in Zhejiang Province, which is close to the incidence (1/70,000) estimated by Oglesbee et al. , but higher than the incidence reported in California (1/292,451) by Gallant et al. .
 Consistent with published cases, most patients with IBDD turned out healthy and had no clinical sequelae.
 Clinical symptoms, including increased urinary IBG levels, mild delay in growth and development, were generally transient during follow-up and had been restored by dietary management.
 However, there was no direct correlation between the improvement of clinical outcomes (including growth-developmental delay and impaired liver function) and diet, and several developmental delay cases followed an age-appropriate intake of calories and protein after 6 months of age, similar to other children.
 Nevertheless, elevated C4-acylcarnitine concentrations always exist.
 Neonatal hypoglycemia in patients with IBDD that reported elsewhere was absent here , while 10 patients had anaemia instead.
 However, Acad8 mutant mice showed significantly elevated transaminase levels and presented progressive hepatic steatosis .
 Strikingly, some biochemical indicators associated with liver function were aberrant in 17 patients during follow-up.
 Regarding anaemia or transient liver lesions, we are still unaware whether those clinical symptoms are in connection with IBDD.
 A few patients had developmental delay, speech delay or hypotonia [10, 12].
 Unfortunately, patient #33 presented a severe delay in both growth and development with an inflexible increase in serum C4-acylcarnitine levels, which was further genetically confirmed to be a novel variant, c.2739del (p.
 E914Rfs*35), in KMT2A that associated with WDSTS.
-Another special IBDD patient, with a severe lack of speech development and lack of social interactions, was reported to be associated with autism that was genetically confirmed in the DNA2 gene .
+Another special IBDD patient, with a severe lack of speech development and lack of social interactions, was reported to be associated with autism .
 Therefore, appropriate interventions are required once IBDD is diagnosed, and patients with IBDD should be monitored carefully.
 All patients received proper dietary interventions as stated and had a positive prognosis during clinical monitoring.